DavidMwihuri39/cursor-based-pagination/README.md

 ### 4. Install Dependencies

-Next, you need to install the required dependencies for the project. **nexus-prisma** is essentiall as it provides unique features such as **pagination**.
+Next, you need to install the required dependencies for the project. **Nexus-prisma** is essential as it provides unique features such as **pagination**.

 ```
 npm install express                   # this is the custome node.js server